Heinkel He 177 Greif: Operational history

 Beset by technical difficulties in development, the He 177 had a troubled history in service.
 Unduly demanding design requirements of long-range, high speed, heavy bomb load, and the formerly required dive bombing capability compounded the problems.
 Although the He 177 entered service in 1942, it was far from operational.
 In an assessment of the aircraft on 9 April 1942, the newly activated Erprobungsstaffel 177 reported that the Greif had good flying characteristics, but had unacceptable engine troubles and problems with its airframe strength.
-As an emergency measure, it was used to supply the encircled 6th Armee at Stalingrad, where it was found to be unsuited for the transport role, carrying little more cargo than the smaller and more reliable Heinkel He 111, and proving useless for the evacuation of wounded.
+As an emergency measure, aircraft from Kampfgeschwader 50 were used to supply the encircled 6th Armee at Stalingrad, where they were found to be unsuited for the transport role, carrying little more cargo than the smaller and more reliable Heinkel He 111, and proving useless for the evacuation of wounded.
 As a result, the He 177s reverted to bombing and flak-suppression missions near Stalingrad.
 Only thirteen missions were flown, and seven He 177s were lost to fire without any action attributable to the enemy.

 As the war progressed, He 177 operations became increasingly ineffective.
 Fuel and personnel shortages presented difficulties, and He 177s were sitting on airfields all over Europe awaiting new engines or engine-related modifications.
-Of the 14 He 177 A-3s (the primary subtype in use) that were sent out during Operation Steinbock, one suffered a burst tyre, and eight returned with overheating or burning engines.
+Of the 14 He 177A-3s (the primary subtype in use) that were sent out during Operation Steinbock, one suffered a burst tyre, and eight returned with overheating or burning engines.
 Of the four that reached London, one was lost to night fighters.
 These aircraft were brand new, delivered a week before the operation and not fully flown in, because the air unit had moved to a new airfield the day before and lacked sufficient maintenance personnel and material.
 Constant attacks against Luftwaffe long-range combat units in France made continuous operations difficult.